jarretrt/tci/README.md

 # tci

-The `tci` package implements plasma- and effect-site targeting target-controlled infusion (TCI) algorithms to 1-, 2-, 3-, and 3-compartment/effect-site pharmacokinetic (PK) models with intravenous drug administration.
-TCI algorithms can further be applied to pharmacodynamic (PD) targets when a PD model and its inverse are specified.
-Functions are supplied for simulation of individual responses to TCI infusion schedules under open- or Bayesian closed-loop control.
-See the `overview` vignette for further details.
-Custom user-defined PK models or TCI algorithms can be specified, as illustrated in the `custom` vignette.
+The `tci` package implements target-controlled infusion (TCI) algorithms to calculate infusion schedules for compartmental pharmacokinetic (PK) and pharmacokinetic-pharmacodynamic (PK-PD) models.
+Using these infusion schedules, functions in `tci` can be used to simulate PK or PK-PD responses with or without model misspecification.
+Generated responses can be used to simulate closed-loop control by implementing Bayesian updates to the PK or PK-PD model based on the “observed” (i.e., simulated) data.

+Closed-form solutions are provided for one, two, or three compartment mammillary models (i.e., all peripheral compartments are joined to a central compartment), as well as a three-compartment model with an adjoining effect-site.
+Alternative models, potentially based on ordinary differential equations (ODE), can be specified using other R packages and adapted for use with `tci` functions (see the “Custom PK models and algorithms” vignette).

+`tci` implements both plasma-and effect-site targeting TCI algorithms based on work by Jacobs (1990) and Shafer and Gregg (1992), respectively.
+Users can implement alternative user-defined TCI algorithms, however.
+Again, see the “Custom PK models and algorithms” vignette for further details.

+Several population PK models commonly used for TCI are implemented in `tci`.
+These include the Marsh, Schnider, and Eleveld models for propofol, and the Minto, Kim, and Eleveld models for remifentanil.
+Use of these models is illustrated in the “Population PK models” vignette.

 ## Installation